 Storage of Papers and Documents

-Once our work for you is completed, we will return your file of papers to you for storage.
-We recommend that you store original documents in a safe and secure place and that you retain other documents, papers and correspondence for a minimum of six years.
+Once our work for you is completed, we will retain an electronic copy of your file for a minimum of six years.
+We will return any original documents to you and recommend that you keep them in a safe and secure place and that you retain other documents, papers and correspondence for the same period of time.
 If we consider that you should retain your papers for more than six years we will advise you of the suggested time period at the end of the matter.

 Unless otherwise agreed in writing these terms shall apply to any future instructions given by you to this firm.
 In the absence of any signed acceptance of these terms your continuing instructions will amount to an acceptance of them.
 We hope that you will use our services again should the need arise and that you will be kind enough to recommend us to others.
 We may occasionally ask you to let us know what you think of our services.
 Any feedback you provide will enable us to continue to improve the services we offer.